AgazienwaBlessing-Lita/AgazienwaBlessing-Lita-AWS-EC2-PROJECT/README.md

 ## LAUNCHING MY INSTANCE IN AWS
 Launching an instance in AWS (Amazon Web Services) means creating a virtual server in the AWS cloud.
-To launch an instance, you can use the AWS Management Console to perform the following steps:
+### STEPS TO LAUNCH YOUR INSTANCE IN aws
 1. Log in to your AWS account
 2. Open the EC2 dashboard
 3. Click Launch Instance